-A Responsive Web Design Testing Strategy Leveraging Selenium Automation
+Responsive Web Design Testing Using Selenium

-- Consistent user experience (UX) and display across platforms (mobile, desktop, tablet, etc.)
+- Consistent user experience (UX) and display across platforms (mobile, desktop, tablet, etc.).

-- Easy maintenance of the product — write once, deploy anywhere concept
+- Easy maintenance of the product — write once, deploy anywhere concept.

-- Cost savings due to specific dev and test skill set and tooling used across the RWD SDLC
+- Cost savings due to specific dev and test skill set and tooling used across the RWD SDLC.

 - Does the application look okay (visually)?